Configure WorkHub for Your Team

 A project board might have the following settings configured:

-• Scheduled Hours (Total) → "Estimate" (Numbers column)
+• Original Estimate → "Estimate" (Numbers column)

 • Assignees → "Person" (People column)